erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 - Windows XP requires .net framework v4 and Enable All Cookies in IE.
   - http://www.microsoft.com/en-us/download/details.aspx?id=17851

-- Windows 10 requires “Always allow session cookies”
+- Windows 10 requires Always allow session cookies�
   - Control Panel > Internet Options > Privacy (tab) > Advanced (button)

-Step 1) Open accounts.txt with notepad and type in your windows live account email/password credentials.
+Step 1) Open accounts.txt with notepad and type in your windows live accounts email/password credentials.
 One account per line.
+If you intend on using a proxy, then you can use email/password/proxy/port

 Step 2) You can change words.txt with notepad or leave them the way it is currently.
 It's completely up to you.

+Step 3) Adjust your settings in the File > Settings menu.

-Step 3) Start bingRewards.exe and press the start button and let it run.
+Step 4) Start bingRewards.exe and press the start button and let it run.

 How It Works